 "Harry?
 It's good to have you among the land of the living again," said Remus in a soft voice.

 "Today?
 You have been out for quite some time Potter; you've slept through much of June.
 Today's the eighteenth," Moody muttered.

 "It's June 18th?" he gasped.
 "It was just Christmas a few days ago!"

-"Poor dear, he must be delirious, it's no wonder, considering," Mrs. Weasley fawned.
+"Poor dear, he must be delirious.
+It's no wonder, considering," Mrs. Weasley fawned, stroking his matted hair.

 "It was a very foolish thing you did a few weeks ago, you could have-" Mrs. Weasley began to reproach before Dumbledore interrupted her.